Social Studies:

 BC First Peoples 12 – 2022 Edition

-Sq’ewlets: A:wkw – Our Belonging : Sq’ewlets is a Stó:lō-Coast Salish Community in the Fraser River Valley in British Columbia.
+Sq’ewlets: A:wkw – Our Belongings : Sq’ewlets is a Stó:lō-Coast Salish Community in the Fraser River Valley in British Columbia.
 This website includes “things our ancestors made and used.
 Archaeologists call these ‘artifacts’.”
 This virtual picture archive is part of the Virtual Museum of Canada.

 Stó:lō Past and Present : “This video was graciously loaned to Mission District 75 by the Coqualeetza Cultural Education Centre for the sole purpose of educating our students and educators.” — Joseph Heslip